Saturday, July 21, 2012

 1974: John Denver captured the #1 spot on the Adult Contemporary chart for the third week with "Annie's Song".

 1974: George McCrae remained at the #1 slot with "Rock Your Baby", a song that would go on to sell 11 million copies--the top-selling song of the 70's!
-"Annie's Song" by John Denver was #2 while the Righteous Brothers made their move (10-3) with "Rock and Roll Heaven", their 19th hit and sixth Top 10.
-Elton John was up to 4 with "Don't Let the Sun Go Down on Me".
-The rest of the Top 10: "On and On" from Gladys Knight & the Pips, Steely Dan had a winner with "Rikki Don't Lose That Number, up 13 to 7, Anne Murray remained at 8 with "You Don't See Me", the Hollies were at 9 with "The Air That I Breathe" and Olivia Newton-John reached the Top 10 for the second time with "If You Love Me
+"Annie's Song" by John Denver was #2 while the Righteous Brothers made their move (10-3) with "Rock And Roll Heaven", their 19th hit and sixth Top 10.
+Elton John was up to 4 with "Don't Let The Sun Go Down On Me".
+The rest of the Top 10: "On And On" from Gladys Knight & the Pips, Steely Dan had a winner with "Rikki Don't Lose That Number", up 13 to 7, Anne Murray remained at 8 with "You Won't See Me", the Hollies were at 9 with "The Air That I Breathe" and Olivia Newton-John reached the Top 10 for the second time in her career with "If You Love Me

 (Let Me Know)".

-1975: Steve Van Zandt performed in concert for the first time as one of the members of Bruce Springsteen's E Street Band.
+1975: Steven Van Zandt performed in concert for the first time as one of the members of Bruce Springsteen's E Street Band at the Palace Theatre in Providence, Rhode Island.

 1976: The Eagles were at Olympic Stadium in Detroit, Michigan.

-1977: Gary Kellgren, famous engineer, drowned in a swimming pool in Hollywood.
-Kellgren worked on Jimi Hendrix's album Electric Ladyland, albums by John Lennon, George Harrison and Barbra Streisand and was the operator of the Record Plant studio in Los Angeles.
+1977: Gary Kellgren, famous engineer, drowned in a swimming pool at age 38 in Hollywood, California.
+Kellgren worked on Jimi Hendrix's album Electric Ladyland, albums by John Lennon, George Harrison and Barbra Streisand, and was the operator of the Record Plant studio in Los Angeles.

 1985: DeBarge completed the climb to #1 on the AC chart with "Who's Holding Donna Now".